 Unigroup is a Professional Technical Organization and User Group, and its members pay a yearly membership fee.
 For Unigroup members, there is usually no additional charges (ie. no meeting fees) during their membership year.
 Non-members who wish to attend Unigroup meetings are usually required to pay a "Single Meeting Fee".

 Yearly Membership (includes all meetings): $ 50.00 Student Yearly Membership (with current!
 ID): $ 25.00 Non-Member Single Meeting: $ 20.00 Non-Member Student Single Meeting (with!
 ID): $ 5.00 * Payment Methods: Cash, Check, American Express.
-MasterCard, VISA, Discover (new for 2013). !
+MasterCard, VISA, Discover (since 2013). !
 Students: We are looking for proof that you are currently enrolled in classes (rather than working full-time), and as such, your Student ID should show a CURRENT date.
 We have been presented Student IDs containing NO dates whatsoever, and in the current environment, perpetual/non-expiring access to university facilities just does not feel right.
 If your ID contains no date, please bring additional proof of current enrollment.
 Thanks.

 NOTE: Simply receiving Unigroup Email Announcements does NOT indicate membership in Unigroup.

 Members: Remember to bring your membership card with you to the meeting, to confirm your yearly renewal date!

 FOOD AND REFRESHMENTS